MichaelSinsbeck/bali/README.md

 Consider a model of the form f(x) + e, where f is a model function (for example a simulator), x represents unknown input parameters and e is an additive normally distributed measurement error.

-After measuring some output data d, we would like to compute the likelihood of x given D: L(x|d)
+After measuring some output data d, we would like to compute the likelihood of x given d: L(x|d)

 This likelihood is large, if f(x) is close to d.